I just want to say how much I appreciate Micro.blog’s automatic archival of links I reference in my posts. That’s such a killer feature <3

 Ultimately, the phone doesn’t care about the directory structure.
 You can organize the directory structure however you want as the phone pulls update files down according to the XML file.

 We’ll need to create an XML configuration file that tells the phone where to download the firmware image from.
-In my examples, I will be using ftp://2008.obama.cc/
+In my examples, I will be using ftp://2008.obama.cc/ as this is what I used when testing this process for the first time.

 Predictably, the name of the name of the XML file doesn’t matter.
 I just like messing up my digital footprint :)